Can you file legal action against your spouse for adultery?

 Definition of adultery

 Adultery occurs when a married individual engages in sexual activity with someone other than their spouse.
 One must distinguish between adultery and fornication.
-In legal contexts, adultery is defined as sexual activity between a married man and a married woman (or at least one of them is married), while fornication is defined as sexual activity between two unmarried people, whether or not it results in marriage.
+In a legal context, adultery is sexual activity between a married man and a married woman, or at least one of them is married.
+Fornication is sexual activity between two unmarried people, whether or not it leads to marriage.

 Adultery under Criminal Law